diem/dip/lips/lip-5.md

 * Query parameters
   * Provides details for how the request should be fulfilled
   * Initially, currency code and amount to specify transaction request preferences
-    * currency uses the 'c' key, with the value encoded as a 3-letter currency code
+    * currency uses the 'c' key, with the value encoded as a 3-letter currency code (ex.
+LBR)
     * amount uses the 'am' key, with the value encoded in micro units (10e-6)

 ### Example of request intent